-Well I finally made it up to Edinburgh Fringe (as a punter) this year after threatening to do so for 10 years or more.
-Everyone in the arts industry seems to be obsessed with Fringe festivals – in particular with Edinburgh – heck, I want to write a show and do the Fringe circuit myself next year.
+I finally made it up to Edinburgh Fringe (as a punter) this year.
+I had been threatening to do so for 10 years or more.
+Everyone in the arts industry seems to be obsessed with Fringe festivals – in particular with Edinburgh Fringe.
+Heck, I want to write a show and do the Fringe circuit myself next year.
 But is it really worth cramming yourself into an overcrowded city (and paying over the odds for everything)?

-We also watched some family friendly circus acts – two amazing shows (“Chores”@choreshooplaclique and @CircusAbyssinia), and passed a countless number of weird and wonderful street performers, so there was seldom a dull moment.
+We also watched some family friendly circus acts – two amazing shows (“Chores”@choreshooplaclique and @CircusAbyssinia), and passed a countless number of weird and wonderful Edinburgh Fringe street performers, so there was seldom a dull moment.

-As a performer I think it’s a bit of a catch 22 as to whether the cost, time, effort and subsequent stress of the Edinburgh Fringe is actually worth it – particularly if you have a slot so early that you struggle to get bums in seats (let alone reviewers in).
-On the one hand you get to pilot new work, trial new ideas and basically hone your craft – you are in complete control, so you can essentially just polish your work until it’s exactly as you envisaged it.
-That’s all well and good, but I ask again – is it really worth it if you don’t have a good team actively promoting the show?
+As a performer I think it’s a bit of a catch 22.
+Is the cost, time, effort and subsequent stress of the Edinburgh Fringe actually worth it?
+This is particularly the case if you have a slot so early that you struggle to get bums in seats.
+This is partly because you’ll struggle to get reviewers in.
+On the one hand you get to pilot new work, trial new ideas.
+This is basically when you hone your craft.
+You are in complete control, so you can essentially just polish your work until it’s exactly as you envisaged.
+On the other hand that’s all well and good, is it really worth it?
+Particularly if you don’t have a good team actively promoting the show?

-As cliched as it may sound, I perform for the sheer love of it, whether that be to an audience of 200 or 2 I still get something out of it and I usually find out something about myself in the process.
+As cliched as it may sound, I perform for the sheer love of it.
+Whether that be to an audience of 200 or 2 I still get something out of it.
+I also find out something about myself in the process.
 That’s got to be worth something, surely?
-So as long as you can walk away from the Fringe, feeling that the experience has bettered you in someway; be that as a performer/writer/director/promoter or as a person in general, then I think it’s definitely worth it.
+It’s great as long as you can walk away from Edinburgh Fringe, feeling that the experience has bettered you in someway.
+Be that as a performer/writer/director/promoter or as a person in general, then I think it’s definitely worth it.
 That’s my two-pence worth anyway.
 Would love to hear your thoughts if you have performed there yourself.